A typical application has a frontend (client component) and a backend (server component).

 A typical payment-processing application flow starts with a buyer providing payment information in the frontend UI (for example, providing card data in UI text boxes).
 Square provides client-side libraries to process payments.
 These libraries typically provide UI elements to embed in the application frontend for collecting payment information.

-Square supports payment processing across multiple channels, including online, in-app, and in-person (see Payments).
+Square supports payment processing across multiple channels, including online, in-app, and in-person (see Payment APIs).
 Square provides client-side libraries for these scenarios.

 Some of these client-side libraries must be used in conjunction with the server-side Square API.
 These include: